 Handcrafted & Historic...along the Heritage Trail

 Revel in the majesty of a Beaux-Arts mansion that “Alka-Seltzer built” while admiring Tiffany’s and Rodin’s.
-Take a walk in a vibrant downtown hearing about the legendary creations of Hoosier Cabinets then see the quilt art of our very own version of “Grandma Moses”.
-Chat with Amish handcrafters in their workshops.
-Watch and make creations from wooden quilts to fresh baked scones and more.
+Take a walk and hear about the legendary creations of Hoosier Cabinets then see the quilt art of our very own version of “Grandma Moses”.
+Meet Amish handcrafters in their workshops.
+Watch, learn, and make amazing creations from glass blowing to wooden quilts and fresh baked scones.

-YOU’LL BE AMAZED AT THE STORIES, ADMIRE THE BEAUTY, AND LEARN HOW ELKHART COUNTY’S HISTORY HAS IMPACTED OUR NATION!
+YOU’LL BE AMAZED AT THE STORIES, ADMIRE THE BEAUTY, AND LEARN HOW ELKHART COUNTY’S HISTORY HAS IMPACTED OUR NATION.

 3:00 p.m. - 4:00 p.m.
-RV/MH Hall of Fame Museum, Elkhart [$8 pp incl]
+RV/MH Hall of Fame Museum, Elkhart [$10 pp incl]

-showcase a fascinating collection of one-of-a-kind camping cars, house trailers, and house cars including a gem custom built for Hollywood screen siren Mae West and the touring RV for Charles Lindbergh.
+This shrine to the RV in the “RV Capital” traces the history of RVing from early 1913 travel-trailers to today’s state-of-the-art motor homes.
+The 80,000 sq. ft. museum showcase a fascinating collection of one-of-a-kind camping cars, house trailers, and house cars including a gem custom built for Hollywood screen siren Mae West and the touring RV for Charles Lindbergh.
 Follow the time trail of vintage RVs arrayed among murals of scenic America.
 A knowledgeable guide shares RV folklore and the industry’s remarkable stories with groups.

 4:00 p.m.
-Check-in at your host hotel in Elkhart, Indiana
+Check-in at your host hotel

 5:45 p.m.
 Depart hotel for evening dinner experience

-Return to the hotel following your evening
+Return to your host hotel following your evening experience

 6:30 a.m. - 8:30 a.m.
 Breakfast at your host hotel